qinr/MRDet/README.md

 The master branch works with **PyTorch 1.1** or higher.

-MRDet is based on mmdetection. mmdetection is an open source object detection toolbox based on PyTorch.
+MRDet is based on mmdetection and AerialDetection(https://github.com/dingjiansw101/AerialDetection). mmdetection is an open source object detection toolbox based on PyTorch.
 It is a part of the open-mmlab project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/)